Why Affection is Hard for Sexual Abuse Victims

 Just ask my frustrated cat.
 And my kids.
 And my husband.

 signedcopyI wrote an entire book about my journey toward healing in the aftermath of sexual abuse.
-You can get an autographed copy here.
 Or order the book a buck cheaper (with cheaper shipping) here.
-Or if you’d like a PDF or ebook, click here.

 0 Comments